 Yes you can renew or upgrade your plan, without having to register in Embase again or create a new user profile.
 After your final session of your 7-day or 30-day plan ends, you cannot log in again.
-If you attempt to log in, you will be redirected to the Embase page on the Elsevier website.
+If you attempt to log in, you will be prompted with message indicating your access is denied.

 Click here to renew or upgrade your plan.

 If you have contacted Elsevier or placed an order and not yet received a response, please check your ‘Junk’ or ‘Spam' folder.
 It is possible that Elsevier is not on your ‘safe sender’ list and any response sent by Elsevier is automatically directed to this folder by your email system.
 If the email has indeed been delivered here, you can add the relevant Elsevier email address (es) to your address book and/or add Elsevier to your 'safe-senders' list, so that all future correspondence from us will be directed straight to your inbox.

 If the email from Elsevier is not in your ‘Junk’ or ‘Spam’ folder or have any further questions, please Contact Us.